The succession planning process in 7 simple steps

 • What is your overall attrition rate?

-You can also take a top-down approach in this step, and plan for your entire company’s succession plan starting from your CEO to executive leadership and further down the organizational chart.
+You can also take a top-down approach in this step, and plan for your entire company’s succession plan starting from your CEO to executive leadership and further down the organisational chart.
 That said, if you are in a pinch and want to get started immediately, you should start filling gaps that may reveal themselves sooner than later.

 In this step, it is also important to include the financial resources you may need for the recruiting process.
 It is important to note how the recruiting process transfers into time (and money) spent.
 It’s also at this point that proper recruitment software can help maintain efficiency without draining resources.